ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

-7.***Leave secret room*** - This rule is much simpler than the other ones since it only needs Thomas to be in the secret room without any other prerequisite.
+7. ***Leave secret room*** - This rule is much simpler than the other ones since it only needs Thomas to be in the secret room without any other prerequisite.
 It needs only one Condition:

     - Locked: Thomas (Element) is in the secret room (trapped)